OpenSilver/OpenSilver.Documentation/documentation/in-depth-topics/wcf-and-webclient.md

     <Button Content="Refresh the list" Foreground="White" Background="#FFE44D26" Click="ButtonRefreshSoapToDos_Click" HorizontalAlignment="Left" Margin="0,10,0,0"/>
 </StackPanel>
 ```
-10) Add the following code to MainPage.xaml.cs (IMPORTANT: be sure to *replace the URL in orannge* with the correct one - ie. use the same URL as above):
+10) Add the following code to MainPage.xaml.cs (IMPORTANT: be sure to *replace the URL in orange* with the correct one - ie. use the same URL as above):
 ```
 ServiceReference1.Service1Client _soapClient =
         new ServiceReference1.Service1Client(